 Any names familiar to you?
-There were three for me: Thomas Wolfe, James Herriot, and Gore Vidal.
-Whether you recognize anyone on the list or not, if today’s your special day I hope you have a great one and many more to follow!
+The only name I know is Andre Michilen.
+Whether you recognize anyone on the list or not, if today’s your special day I hope you have a great one!

 My Published Work